AI-Hypercomputer/gpu-recipes/inference/g4/qwen-8b/single-host-serving/vllm/README.md

-# vLLM serving on a GCP VM with G4 GPUs
+# Single host inference benchmark of Qwen3-8B with vLLM on G4

 This recipe shows how to serve and benchmark Qwen3-8B model using [vLLM](https://github.com/vllm-project/vllm) on a single GCP VM with G4 GPUs. vLLM is a high-throughput and memory-efficient inference and serving engine for LLMs.
 For more information on G4 machine types, see the [GCP documentation](https://cloud.google.com/compute/docs/accelerator-optimized-machines#g4-machine-types).